 Backup Best Practices:

-- Offsite Storage: Store backups in a secure, remote location.
+- Offsite Storage: Store your backups offsite, in some safe remote location.

-- Versioning: Keep multiple versions of backups to recover from various points in time.
+- Versioning: Maintain multiple versions of your backups so you have something to recover in the event you need to get back to different points in time.

-- Testing: Regularly test backups to ensure they can be restored successfully.
+- Testing: Periodically test your backups to ensure they are restorable.

 Educating Your Team on Cybersecurity